The American Board of Funeral Service Education (ABFSE)

 Pictured left to right:

-Jzyk Ennis, Vice President (Jefferson State Community College, AL)
+Jzyk Ennis, Ph.D.
+(Jefferson State Community College, AL) was installed as President

 Educators attend 114th